 I continue to be baffled by photographers who obsess over perfectly clean front elements and seem terribly concerned about the process of cleaning the lens – they often cite possible contamination of the front element as their reason for using a filter.
 I want to say, “Just clean the front element!”
 It is no more difficult to clean the front element of the lens than to clean a filter – you do it the same way.
 There is virtually no risk to the lens from cleaning it – lens glass is very tough material and won’t be damaged by normal cleaning.
 And it isn’t even necessary to keep your front element perfectly clean.
 A bit of dust on the lens is totally insignificant in a photograph.
 Don’t believe me?
 Next time you clean the front element do the following: Put the camera on a tripod, make an exposure before cleaning, don’t change anything, clean the front element, duplicate the exposure.
 Now see if you or anyone else can actually detect any difference.
-(Being paranoid about tiny bits of dust on the front element can be a sign of gear obsession – get over it. :-)
+(Being paranoid about tiny bits of dust on the front element can be a sign of gear obsession or gear worship – get over it. :-)

 Convenience – The filter might initially seem to win hands-down on this count.
 Assuming that you purchase a filter for each lens you own, once installed you can forget that the filter is there for the most part.
 If you use a filter instead of (as opposed to along with) a hood, the smaller bulk of the lens/filter combination provides packing and carrying advantages.

 However, one complexity arises on occasions when you want to use other filters instead of the UV filter.
-You must either replace the UV filter with, say, your polarizing filter (probably the best idea, for several reasons) or you’ll need to attach this filter to the front threads of your UV filter – in which case you may have vignetting issues, particularly with ultra-wide lenses, if the assembly of the two filters extends far enough forward to enter the field of view of your lens.
+You must either temporarily replace the UV filter with, say, your polarizing filter (probably the most likely case, for several reasons) or you’ll need to attach this filter to the front threads of your UV filter – in which case you may have vignetting issues, particularly with ultra-wide lenses, if the assembly of the two filters extends far enough forward to enter the field of view of your lens.
 You also now have two added layers of glass in front of your lens.
 The issue can become more complicated if you use step-up or step-down rings, and your hood may no longer fit.

 Image Quality – A first question might be, “Does reducing ultraviolet light improve my photos?”
 The answer could be stated as, “Well some want you to think so, but almost certainly not.”
-It turns out that, at least as far as I’ve been able to determine , modern DSLR camera/lens systems are not sensitive to UV light like film cameras purportedly are/were.
+It turns out that, at least as far as I’ve been able to determine , modern DSLR camera/lens systems are not sensitive to UV light in the way that film cameras purportedly are/were.
 If so, and assuming that you are using modern lenses, there is likely to be no benefit from the UV filtering capabilities of these filters.
 So it is safe to say that a UV filter will not improve your photographs.
 (With this in mind, if you do decide to use a filter for “protection,” it probably makes more sense to use a high quality clear glass filter rather than paying extra for UV filtering you don’t need.)

 A remaining question is, “Does a UV filter degrade my images in any way?”
 From what I’ve read, a few things are clear, while others are less so.

 Filter quality does make a difference.
 Cheaply made filters can reduce image quality in several ways.
 On the cheapest filters, optical distortions in the glass can impact image quality, poor quality coatings can lead to contrast reduction and to reflections and excessive lens flare.
-If you care about getting the best image quality, putting cheap filters on your lenses is not an option.
+If you care about getting the best image quality, putting cheap filters on your expensive lenses is not an option.

 The situation is more positive with high quality UV filters.
 Although they may not add anything to image quality, their potential for degrading the image is vastly reduced – to the point that in most cases any degradation is negligible, with possible exceptions being the introduction of some additional flare in certain conditions and/or internal reflections from the back of the filter in others.
-(There are quite a few reports of “ghost images” in night photography, for example.)
+(There are quite a few reports of reflected “ghost images” in night photography, for example.)